MapSurferNET/MapSurfer.NET-Docs/faq.md

 It is highly recommended to use the latest stable release of the framework.
 More detailed information about available [releases](release-notes.md), you can get on Downloads page.

+>%!INFO!% <strong id="WhereSampleProjects">Where can one find sample projects with map styles?</strong>

+A collection of sample projects is available on [GitHub](https://github.com/MapSurferNET/MapSurfer.NET-Examples).

+>%!INFO!% <strong id="WhatTodoIfCrashes">What to do if MapSurfer.NET craches?</strong>

+You can either contact us via e-mail (see contact information at the bottom of the page) or post a question on the [forum](https://groups.google.com/forum/#!forum/mapsurfer-net).
+In both cases, some details or a crash log would be very helpful to resolve an issue.

 >%!INFO!% <strong id="WhatIsPerformance">What is the performance of MapSurfer.NET in comparison to other existing toolkits?</strong>

 Our [benchmarks](http://mapsurfernet.com/blog/benchmarking-mapping-toolkits-in-tile-seeding) show that MapSurfer.NET is as fast as MapServer and Mapnik written in C/C++.

->%!INFO!% <strong id="WhereSampleProjects">Where can one find sample projects with map styles?</strong>

-A collection of sample projects is available on [GitHub](https://github.com/MapSurferNET/MapSurfer.NET-Examples).

 >%!INFO!% <strong id="CanEmbed">Can I embed the framework into my application?</strong>